and other Sufi stories

 It rained for a long time.
 And then, as suddenly as it had started, it stopped.
 The air was still and was filled with the sweet aroma of rain soaked earth.
 One by one, the children fell asleep, exhausted from the ordeal of the day.
 Badi Bi rested her head against the cart wheel.
 Before she knew it, she too was asleep.

 They slept, supporting each other, for a long time.
 Sweet are the dreams that spring from a tired soul!
 That night Badi Bi had a dream.
 She dreamed she was dressed in white flowing silk robes and rode on the wings of angels.
 Away she went into a vast open valley ringed by three mountains of treasure.
 The first was the mountain of Hilm (forbearance).
 It had millions of diamonds, each diamond sparkling like a brilliant star.
 The second was the mountain of Sabr (patience).
 It had rubies, crimson red, glowing like fireballs.
 And the last, the biggest of them was the mountain of Karrama (Divine bounty).
 It had emeralds clear blue like the vast open sky.
 The angels egged her on to take whatever she wanted.
 “If I could take but a single gem from each treasure”, Badi Bi thought, “I could build a shelter for the homeless.
 No orphan would be forced to spend a stormy night under a bullock cart.
 And if there was anything left, I would take care of my children”.
 She approached the first mountain and picked up a diamond.
 As she touched the diamond, her hand turned white.
 Then she approached the second mountain and picked a ruby and as she did so, her hand turned red.
-Finally, she picked an emerald from the mountain of Karrama and her hand vanished to her sight.
+Finally, she picked an emerald from the mountain of Karrama and her hand vanished from her sight.
 She carefully tied the three precious stones to the palloo (tip) of flowing sari so as not to lose them.

 The call of the muezzin from far away woke her up.
 “God is the greatest!
 God is the greatest”, it said.
 How beautiful were those words!
 The sound of God’s name bathed the landscape as if to wash away the sins of all the people who were still asleep.
 “It will bring a new day”, Badi Bi thought.
 “It will be the beginning of a new dawn”.